Taxpayers’ Rights Advocate’s Office Taxpayers’ Bill of Rights Annual Report to the Legislature

 Develops and implements a taxpayer education and information program

-The Speakers’ Bureau helps nonprofit organizations, community groups, tax professionals, and government-funded educational institutions learn more about tax-related issues.
+Education and Outreach helps nonprofit organizations, community groups, tax professionals, and government-funded educational institutions learn more about tax-related issues.
 Speakers typically present to groups of 25 or more.
 These groups can be tax professionals, small business owners, and taxpayers.
 We also provide non-English speakers upon request and availability.
-The Speakers’ Bureau is one of our ongoing efforts that acknowledge the continuing educational needs of tax professionals and nonprofit tax-related organizations.
-The following chart illustrates Speakers’ Bureau presentations by audience group.
+Education and Outreach is one of our ongoing efforts that acknowledge the continuing educational needs of tax professionals and nonprofit tax-related organizations.
+The following chart illustrates Education and Outreach presentations by audience group.

 In our commitment to provide timely information to promote complete, accurate, and timely filed tax returns, we developed a California tax and FTB services update presentation and presented it throughout the year statewide.